wieslawsoltes/DiagnosticsTools/docs/source-mapping-extraction-plan.md

 **Internal Organisation**
 - Retain parsing and diffing logic but relocate file watching, caching, and SHA-256 checksum routines into internal helpers.
 - Isolate encoding detection and XML parsing utilities for reuse.
-- Provide adapters in the DiagnosticsTools app to forward instrumentation events to `MutationInstrumentation`.
+- Provide adapters in the DiagnosticsTools app to route instrumentation events to `MutationTelemetry` (or remain no-op when telemetry is disabled).

 **Dependencies**
 - `Microsoft.Language.Xml`, `System.IO.Abstractions` (optional for testing), `Avalonia.Utilities` only where unavoidable (e.g., `StopwatchHelper` — consider replacing with BCL).